HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

 ---

-#Other Scholion Varaint telling the birth of Paris at 3.325:#
+#Other Scholion telling the birth of Paris at 3.325:#

 [9]: urn:cite:hmt:vaimg.VA048RN-0049@0.1171,0.7724,0.6236,0.0872